pozapas/PEDAT/README.md

 ```

 ## Contributing
 Contributions to PEDAT are welcome.
-Please read our contributing guidelines and submit your pull requests or issues through GitHub.
+Please read our guidelines and submit your pull requests or issues through GitHub.

 ## License
 [MIT License](https://opensource.org/licenses/MIT)